IBM-Cloud/techxchange-labs/docs/pfeng-1818/03-preparing-for-deployment.md

     Open your terminal and run the following command, replacing `<YOUR-IBMCLOUD-API-KEY>` with the key you just created:

+    > In your development environment, you can open a terminal by clicking on the hamburger menu in the top left corner and selecting **Terminal > New Terminal**.

     ```bash
     export TF_VAR_ibmcloud_api_key="<YOUR-IBMCLOUD-API-KEY>"
     ```